TorrentDam/indexer/README.md

 indexer
 ========

-Scripts for DHT network indexing.
+Randomized search for torrent nodes in DHT network and fetching metadata.
-Torrent data is in [metadata branch](https://github.com/TorrentDam/torrents/tree/metadata).